 1. The overall website design should be simple.
 Let your work be the focal point.

 A contemporary portfolio is a perfect solution.
-The term “contemporary” refers to a portfolio with a clean modern feel to it without any unnecessary design elements.
+The term “contemporary” refers to a portfolio with a clean, modern feel to it without any unnecessary design elements.
 Your work will be the focus, not the site design elements.
 This is where clients or employers will view your work.
-They most likely don’t have much time to browse, so make it easily accessible so they can get an idea of you and your work.
+They most likely don’t have much time to browse, so make it easily accessible so they can get a quick idea of you and your work.

 2. Start With the Most Important Elements First